A Guide to Information Sharing

-A local authority, hospital or police hold large quantities of information; from data on waste disposal to records on crime rates.
-In order to successfully utilise this information it is essential to identify what type of data your organisation wants to maintain and share with other organisations.
+A local authority, hospital or police holds large quantities of information; from data on waste disposal to records on crime rates.
+In order to successfully utilise this information, it is essential to identify what type of data your organisation wants to maintain and share with other organisations.

 Impact of the General Data Protection Regulation (GDPR)

 GDPR is very much the buzz term when it comes to data, especially as the UK General Data Protection Regulation (UK GDPR), tailored by the Data Protection Act 2018, is now an important part of day-to-day actions and responsibility for all public sector organisations.